A Cheap, Healthy Meal Plan to Feed My Family for $100 for the Week

 We took our family of four out to dinner and ice cream on a recent Friday night.
 Two adult entrees, two kids' entrees, gratuity and a round of ice cream cones later, we had effortlessly racked up an $80 dinner bill.
 While we enjoy treating ourselves to dinner out, it makes me appreciate how I can stretch our food budget to feed my family healthy meals all week long, often for about what we spend for just one meal at a restaurant.
-Relying on trusty low-cost meal planning tricks makes for affordable and healthy family meal plans week after week.
+Relying on trusty low-cost meal planning tricks makes for healthy family meal plans on a budget week after week.

 Here are my best tips for creating a cheap, healthy meal plan for the week (to feed two adults and two kids) based on a budget of $100, plus inexpensive recipe ideas to try for breakfast, lunch, dinner and snacks.
 And don't miss the shopping list below!

 Follow these tips for creating a healthy meal plan on a budget each week.

 Proteins, like chicken or beef, tend to be the most costly items on the grocery list, so build a meal plan around items that are on sale.
 Consider seasonal produce, which tends to be cheaper, like asparagus in the spring and fresh berries in the summer.

 Keep a stock of cheap staples like eggs and canned tuna that can be used in multiple meals throughout the week.
 Hard-boiled eggs add protein to your morning avocado toast or your kid's lunchbox.
 Canned tuna becomes an easy meal-prep filling for lunch wraps and doubles as melts for a quick dinner.
 When shopping, keep an eye out for deals and stock up when stuff goes on sale.